Fairy Pools1855 Votes Currently Open

-Address: Isle of Skye, Glen Brittle, United Kingdom
+- Address: Isle of Skye, Glen Brittle, United Kingdom

-Time Required: 03:00 Hrs
+- Time Required: 03:00 Hrs

-Water Body, Waterfall, Family And Kids, Nature
+- Tags: Water Body, Family And Kids, Nature

 Fairy Pools can be found at foot of the Black Cuillins near Glenbrittle.
 They are known for their beautifully crystal clear blue waters.
 The courageous spirits can take up swimming in its cold water and those who would just like to wonder at its beauty can do so by sitting at their corners.
 You can also take a around the pools to enjoy the area’s pristine beauty.

-Fairy Pools Information
+Fairy Pools Travel Tips

 - This walk is suitable in most normal weather conditions, but if it has been raining hard some on the river crossings can become a real challenge.